 Loretta Caponi and her daughter Lucia are the women at the helm of this atelier—it’s filled with the most beautiful handmade sheets and pillowcases, slippery-soft silk nightwear that conjures up images of an old-world wedding trousseau, and embroidered linen tablecloths fit for feasts.
 Signora Caponi takes orders but asks for a month’s notice for delivery.

-Procacci, on Via dei Turnabuoni, was the truffle supplier to the Italian royal family until its dissolution.
-It’s the ideal stop for a glass of prosecco and a truffle panino slathered with the restaurant’s signature truffle spread.
+Procacci, on Via dei Tornabuoni, was the truffle supplier to the Italian royal family until its dissolution.
+It’s the ideal stop for a glass of fizzy franciacorta and a tiny, soft panino slathered with the bar's signature truffle spread.
 Other menu options include a truffle anchovy spread and even a truffle artichoke cream, which is truffle nirvana.
 The extensive wine list is generous with the by-the-glass options.

 In the little-known Piazza San Pancrazio, Manifattura is quietly shaking up Florence’s sleepy cocktail scene, under the expert direction of master mixologist Fabiano Buffolino.
 The aesthetic is that of a 1950s lounge, replete with lacquered tables, suited-up barmen, and an impressive inventory of nearly one hundred Italian Amari.
 The menu is an ode to Italy’s older drinking traditions, full of Italian sodas, vintage liqueurs, and several classic prosecco cocktails that go way beyond the Bellini.